wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 12 For he had brought both vessels into their port ; and there were much rejoicings ; and a rich feast was prepared for him by the people.

-13 Moreover , it came to pass , on the twenty-eighth day of the sixth month , that one of the righting ships of Columbia , called the Wasp , met a vessel of the king upon the ocean , called the Reindeer ; after one of the swift running animals of Columbia.
+13 Moreover , it came to pass , on the twenty-eighth day of the sixth month , that one of the fighting ships of Columbia , called the Wasp , met a vessel of the king upon the ocean , called the Reindeer ; after one of the swift running animals of Columbia.

 14 Now the Wasp was commanded by a man of courage ; whose name was Blakeley.